Project Management for Change (PM4C) FAQs

 PM4C is not affiliated with PMI or any of its chapters, but we do have a working relationship with many chapters in Region 5 (Maryland, West Virginia, Virginia, Kentucky, North Carolina, and DC).
 We can often be found at chapter events, especially as we gear up for a local PMDoS event.

-IS PM4C affiliated with any nonprofit foundations?
+Is PM4C affiliated with any nonprofit foundations?

 PM4C is not affiliated with any nonprofit foundations, choosing instead to work with local powerhouses including Points of Light and ABillion+Change.

-Project Management Day of Service (PMDoS)
+Project Management Day of Service (PMDoS) FAQs

 The Project Management Day of Service one-day community service event in which project managers provide pro bono project management skills to nonprofit leaders requiring assistance in assessing and planning projects for their organizations to succeed.